sfernana/FCCDIRAC/README.md

 So, as you understand, DIRAC works in client-server architecture.

-ILCDIRAC servers are running somewhere while users submit their jobs through a client which relay data to the servers.
+ILCDIRAC servers are running somewhere while users submit their jobs through a local client which relays data to the servers.

-So, in order to submit jobs through ILCDIRAC, you need to get the ILCDIRAC client.
+So, in order to submit jobs with ILCDIRAC, you need first to get the ILCDIRAC client.

 If you are a CERN user, ILCDIRAC client is already installed on AFS, you can follow the instructions here :